xierenping/renping.github.io/index.md

 <h2>Biography</h2>
     <p>
     My research interests lie in the areas of Robots and Artificial Intelligence.
-I have done some work on: (1) computer vision and image processing; (2) robots and machine vision intelligent detection; (3) service robots.I am currently a third-year Ph.D. student in <a href="http://www.cse.cuhk.edu.hk/en/">Department of Computer Science and Engineering</a>, The Chinese University of Hong Kong (CUHK), supervised by  <a href="http://www.cse.cuhk.edu.hk/~ttwong/"> Prof. Tien-Tsin WONG</a>.
-	Before that, I received the B.Eng. degree in <i>Photogrammetry and Remote Sensing</i> and M.Eng. degree in <i>Pattern Recognition and Intelligent System</i> from <a href="http://en.whu.edu.cn/">Wuhan University</a> in 2014 and 2017 respectively, under the supervision of <a href="http://cvrs.whu.edu.cn/">Prof. Jian YAO</a>.<br>
+I have done some work on: (1) computer vision and image processing; (2) robots and machine vision intelligent detection; (3) service robots.
+I received the Ph.D. degree in <i>Photogrammetry and Remote Sensing</i> from <a href="http://en.whu.edu.cn/">Wuhan University</a> in 2018, under the supervision of <a href="http://cvrs.whu.edu.cn/">Prof. Jian YAO</a>.<br>
-	</p><p>
-	My research interest includes Computer Vision and Computer Graphics.
 	</p>

 <h2>Publications</h2>